rancher/elemental/doc/DEVELOPMENT.md

     At this stage you may want to enable Extensions and install the Elemental extension from the Rancher web UI.

-1. Build a local image containing the `elemental-registry`
+1. Build a local image containing the `elemental-register` binary

     Using the `elemental-operator` repo: